 Elliot Bronson Trail (blue/red dot): Map

-The Bronson Trail starts at Greenwoods Road opposite the Ullmann Youth Camping area and runs through the hilly terrain of the southern portion of the forest.
-It terminates on Center Hill Road, off of route 181.
+The Elliott Bronson Trail starts at Greenwoods Road opposite the Ullmann Youth Camping area and runs through the hilly terrain of the southern portion of the forest.
+It terminates on Park Road, off of State Highway 181.
 Distance – 2 miles.

 E.P.
 Bronson wrote the Forestry Pageant for the dedication of Peoples Forest in 1924.
 He was also a forest fire warden, a member of the Board of Fisheries and Game, and Superintendent of State Parks until 1964.